gsantia/dotfiles/README.md

-Configuration files that I used for Mac and Linux.
+Config files for mac and linux.
+Really wish there was a way to use i3 on mac!